ibm-cloud-docs/secrets-manager/provision.md

 You can also use the [{{site.data.keyword.secrets-manager_full}}](https://registry.terraform.io/modules/terraform-ibm-modules/secrets-manager/ibm/latest){: external} to provision and configure {{site.data.keyword.secrets-manager_short}} instances as code.
 For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
 {: tip}

+For more information on the different available plans, see [Feature overview](/docs/secrets-manager?topic=secrets-manager-feature-overview).

 ## Upgrading a {{site.data.keyword.secrets-manager_short}} instance to the Standard plan
 {: #upgrade-instance-standard}

 When your Trial instance expires, you lose access to your secrets, and integrations.
 To preserve your data, and prevent any disruptions in your workflow, you must upgrade to the Standard plan before your Trial plan expires.
 Follow the steps to [update your pricing plan](/docs/account?topic=account-changing).
 You can use the UI, API, and CLI to complete this process.

+`Trial` plan instances can only be upgraded to the `Standard` plan.
+To use the `Vault Dedicated` plan, you must provision a new Vault Dedicated instance separately.
+{: note}